duvbolone/lua-python.dump/README.md

-# lua-learn
-dump repository for lua files,
+# Dump repository for Lua and Python scripts
 **there are no things to use here only junk**